dpi-tta-lessons/ruby-basics/content.md

 In Ruby, *everything is an object*.

 What is an object?
-Think of an object like a thing in the real world: a phone, a cat, or a sandwich.
+Think of an object like a thing in the real world: a phone, a cat, a sandwich, etc.

 Each object: